Indian languages

-What's new on our site today!
+What's new on our site today

-This is our collection of links to Sarcee and traditional stories that can be read online.
+This is our collection of links to Sarcee folktales and stories that can be read online.
 We have indexed our Indian myths section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Sarcee, the mythology of neighboring tribes like the Chipewyan and Stoney are very similar.
+In particular, though these legends come from the Sarcee, the mythology of neighboring tribes like the Dene and Stoney are very similar.

 Old Man (Xalitsa or Halitsa in Sarcee, sometimes also known as